-As I wandered on, my thoughts turned to Gen, as they had yesterday.
-She would have loved Pompeii for exactly the same reasons that Sterling and I did.
+As I wandered, my thoughts turned to Gen. She would have loved Pompeii for exactly the same reasons that Sterling and I did.
 He and I joked, however, that she would have seen a lot less of it.
 When visiting museums or historical sites, Gen took her time to absorb as much detail as possible which often slowed her pace down to a crawl.
 I'm much speedier.
-We learned early in our long relationship to split up as soon as we entered a museum or ruin and meet later.
+We learned early in our relationship to split up as soon as we entered a museum or ruin and meet later.
 Occasionally, I needed to be creative.
 At a Roman site in Nice, France, Gen tarried so long that I took the kids outside to watch a group of locals play boules, which I'd never seen before.

-Sitting under the sheltering cover of tall trees, we struggled to figure out the game's rules because the players spent so much time arguing!
-The visit to the theater in Orange was part of memorable sojourn to Provence that Gen and I did in 2014.
+Sitting under the sheltering cover of tall trees, we struggled to figure out the game's rules mostly because the players spent so much time arguing!
+Although memories were beginning to fade, they still caused a pang in my heart.
+The visit to the Roman theater in Orange was part of memorable sojourn to Provence that Gen and I did in 2014.
 We didn't know at the time, but it would be the last romantic trip we'd take together before financial debt and cancer treatments swamped our lives.
-I carried the memories with me through all the streets of Pompeii.